-The Hidden Oracle, Chapter 1

-Hoodlums punch my face

-I would smite them if I could
+The Hidden Oracle, Chapter 1 Hoodlums punch my face I would smite them if I could Mortality blows The Dark Prophecy, Chapter 1 Lester (Apollo) Still human; thanks for asking Gods, I hate my life

-Mortality blows

-The Dark Prophecy, Chapter 1

-Lester (Apollo)

-Still human; thanks for asking

-Gods, I hate my life

-The Burning Maze, Chapter 1

-Once was Apollo Now a rat in the Lab'rinth Send help.
-And cronuts
+The Burning Maze, Chapter 1 Once was Apollo Now a rat in the Lab'rinth Send help.
+And cronuts The Tyrant's Tomb, Chapter 1 There is no food here Meg ate all the Swedish Fish Please get off my hearse

 Like Apollo, you, too, can write haiku.
-Select a favorite character or favorite scene from The Hidden Oracle, The Dark Prophecy, or The Burning Maze and create your original haiku.
+Select a favorite character or favorite scene from the Trials of Apollo series and create your original haiku.
 It should offer an overview of that event or capture the spirit of your selected character.
 Remember, haiku has a structure, but beyond that, have fun playing with words!